-Nancy Sydnor-Greenberg has been Coordinator of the Learning Services Program in the Academic Support Center since the fall of 2005.
-Prior to joining AU, she worked as a free-lance writer, covering developments in national mental health policy, communication in healthcare, and children and families facing medical crises.
+- Nancy Sydnor-Greenberg has been Coordinator of the Learning Services Program in the Academic Support and Access Center since the fall of 2005.
+Prior to joining AU, she worked as a free-lance writer for national advocacy organizations, covering national, state, and local developments in mental health, developmental disabilities, and learning disabilities, as well as communication in healthcare, and children and families facing medical crises.
 Previous to her free-lance writing work, she was the project coordinator at the American Psychiatric Association (APA) for its major publication, DSM-IV, and subsequently she was a consultant to the APA, coordinating the work of the organization’s Institutional Review Board.
 Before that, she was Assistant Registrar for Academic Policy at Harvard’s Division of Continuing Education, which houses both Harvard’s Summer School and the Extension School.

 DegreesB.A., English, University of Virginia; M.A., English, Catholic University

 National Association of County Behavioral Health and Developmental Disability Directors

 Monthly online newsletter for the National Association of County Behavioral Health and Developmental Disability Directors, accessible at www.nacbhdd.org.

 Sydnor-Greenberg, N. & Dokken, D. (2001).
 Communication in healthcare: Thoughts on the child’s

 perspective.
 Journal of Child and Family Nursing, 4(2).

 Sydnor-Greenberg, N. & Dokken, D. (2000).
 Coping and caring in different ways: A perspective on

 Sydnor-Greenberg, N. & Dokken, D. (2000).
 Helping parents and children cope with chronic conditions